-Mission: Norwayne Local Schools emphasize life-long learning by committing to high performance standards and focusing on the unique qualities and interests of each student.
+Mission: Norwayne Local School District emphasizes life-long learning by committing to high performance standards and focusing on the unique qualities and interests of each student.

-Goal 1: Annual Measurable Objectives (AMO's) (Everyone)
+Goal 1: Annual Measurable Objectives (AMOs) (Everyone)

 The district will focus on AMO goals on the 2022-23 local report card, including reading and math, especially in the areas of Economically Disadvantaged students and IEP students.